bcgov/platform-developer-docs/src/docs/app-monitoring/check-application-health-after-outage.md

 #### Image Pull Backoff
 This error generally indicates that the pod is having trouble getting to the image it needs to spin up.

-This is usually an indication that there is still a problem with the cluster (check RocketChat or the status page) or with your image (check that it still exists and hasn't been corrupted).
+This is usually an indication that there is still a problem with the cluster (check Rocket.Chat or the status page) or with your image (check that it still exists and hasn't been corrupted).

 You can start by trying to rebuild your image.